dapete42/vcat-deployed/README.md

 because it contains information that can not be made public, namely:

 * `jdbc.user` and `jdbc.password`, the login information for MariaDB database access.
-On Tool Labs, this can be found in ~/replica.my.cnf for each project.
+On Tool Labs, this can be found in `~/replica.my.cnf` for each project.
-* `redis.secret?`, the secret prefix used with Redis keys etc. It can be randomly chosen, e.g. with `openssl rand -base64 32`.
+* `redis.secret`, the secret prefix used with Redis keys etc. It can be randomly chosen, e.g. with `openssl rand -base64 32`.

 JAR for vcat-toollabs